-205 Transparency International UK, "Understanding Access and Potential Influence in Westminster" (London: Transparency International UK, October 2021).
+Transparency International UK, "Understanding Access and Potential Influence in Westminster" (London: Transparency International UK, October 2021).

-206 Transparency International, Defence & Security, "Defence Industry Influence on European Policy Agendas."
+Transparency International, Defence & Security, "Defence Industry Influence on European Policy Agendas."

-207 Stephen Kosack and Archon Fung, "Does Transparency Improve Governance?," Annual Review of Political Science 17, no. 1 (2014): 65-87, 67.
+Stephen Kosack and Archon Fung, "Does Transparency Improve Governance?," Annual Review of Political Science 17, no. 1 (2014): 65-87, 67.

-208 Victoria L. Lemieux and Stephanie Trapnell, Public Access to Information for Development: A Guide to Effective Implementation of Right to Information Laws, Directions in Development (Washington, D.C.: World Bank, 2016)
+Victoria L. Lemieux and Stephanie Trapnell, Public Access to Information for Development: A Guide to Effective Implementation of Right to Information Laws, Directions in Development (Washington, D.C.: World Bank, 2016).

 In an area as sensitive as defence, where information is often closely guarded, enacting governing legislation has proven complicated.
-National security and the public's right to information have historically been viewed as "pulling in opposite directions," 209 with defence institutions' "secrecy privilege" on one side and those advocating for a "transparency fix" on the other.210 information crucial to national security and by ensuring that the cloak of secrecy is not used to hide irregularities, abuses of power, or fraud.
+National security and the public's right to information have historically been viewed as "pulling in opposite directions," with defence institutions' "secrecy privilege" on one side and those advocating for a "transparency fix" on the other.

+However, transparency and secrecy can each contribute to national security, both by protecting information crucial to national security and by ensuring that the cloak of secrecy is not used to hide irregularities, abuses of power, or fraud.
 Decisions to restrict access to information must balance the public interest with the harm that releasing specific pieces of information could do, and be based on well-justified exceptions that preserve the overall presumption of transparency and access to information.
 Overclassification itself is a dangerous practice, which leads to the dilution of classification standards and the deterioration of the classification system as a whole.